Why Your Narcissistic Mother Lies To You and Why It’s a Red Flag?

 What happens when a Narcissist lies, and why is it a red flag.

-The narcissistic calculation is a different algebraic equation.
+The narcissistic calculation is a different emotional algebraic equation.

 A Narcissistic mothers’ lie also comes from her sense of self.
 The difference is that her life has become a lie.